flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 !!! warning "Requires credentials with Hoppie service"

 The Hoppie ACARS system is a complex system, and we have decided to develop and release it step-by-step.

-[//]: # (So please be aware that not all features are available in the early releases and there may be differences between the **Stable Version** and **Development Version** as outlined below.
-We will add additional functionality over time.)

-[//]: # (???+ tip "Development Version - Features &#40;Click to Open&#41;")

-[//]: # (    Our development version has the following features:)

 ??? tip "Stable Version - Features (Click to Open)"
     !!! danger ""
-        This section will be current for Stable version 0.10.0.
+        This section will be current for Stable version 0.11.0.
 Any changes to our development branch will be noted with the appropriate flag or indicator.
 Please be aware of any differences when using our CPDLC implementation.

     The current version has the following features: